 • Only 22% said their organizations use measures that specifically address mobile device security (mobile device management, mobile digital rights management or mobile application management).

 Clearly, there's a lot of work to be done on the security front.
-As we move from siloed communications into the world of unified communications, the challenges will become a lot more complex.
 It's going to take commitment from both buyers and sellers to make the investments to harden our systems, software and services.
 And it's going to take a more energized approach to working with end users to protect corporate devices and data.

 If we fail, there'll always be someone else that we can blame.
 In the aftermath of a breach, however, the words of the Bard may also be applicable: The fault lies not in our stars, but in ourselves.